 By integrating Acumatica Cloud ERP and Azure Active Directory (Azure AD), your users have single sign-on across applications.
 The users can access the Acumatica ERP instance based on their organizational account in Azure AD.
-The user access rights in Acumatica ERP are applied automatically, based on the predefined mapping rules between Azure AD groups and Acumatica ERP roles.
+The user access rights in Acumatica ERP have applied automatically, based on the predefined mapping rules between Azure AD groups and Acumatica ERP roles.

 Additionally, you can configure silent logon.
 With silent logon, the users are automatically redirected to the Azure logon screen when they try to access the Acumatica ERP instance.
 You can configure integration with Azure Active Directory when you implement Acumatica ERP or any time thereafter.
 When a domain user signs in to Acumatica, an appropriate user account will be created automatically within Acumatica with the user name and password boxes unavailable and with user roles matched to the AD domain groups.